what happens when you set boundaries in a relationship

 To put it bluntly, if someone physically attacks you, you are well within your rights to haul off and punch them back.
 And when you do, do it with all your strength and make sure to go for that booger box.
 Hitting a bully in the nose will stun them.
 Then, when the bully is stunned, unload on them.

-Whether or not to hit back is the question on every bully target’s mind these days, especially in today’s climate of political correctness that we find ourselves in.
+Whether to hit back is the question on every bully’s target’s mind these days, especially in today’s climate of political correctness.
 Politicians, the media, and movies vehemently suggest not fighting violence with violence.
 You’ve probably heard statements such as:

 “Two wrongs don’t make a right.”